Search for celebrities on Ancestry.com!WARFORD

 In the early days of the Great Depression, women were a rarity in higher education.
 Nonetheless, she aspired to earning a bachelor’s degree in biochemistry at UC Berkeley, which she did in 1932.

 After graduation from UC Berkeley, Isabel started a long career as a laboratory technician with Drs.
 Doan, Fry & Wood in Red Bluff, California.
-It was here she met and married LeRoy A. Warmoth and had two sons and a daughter.
+It was here she met and marriage LeRoy A. Warmoth and had two sons and a daughter.
 They were later divorced and, as a single parent, Isabel worked to see all three of her children go on to college.

 After moving to Sacramento in 1950, she continued to work as a laboratory technologist.
 She retired from the Woodside Medical Group in her 70s.